PBA World Championship: World Champions

-2025 event
+2026 event

-The 2025 PBA World Championship was contested March 4–20 at the National Bowling Stadium in Reno, Nevada, with a live televised stepladder final on March 22.
-The tournament had a $505,450 prize fund.
-The top 50 players cashed, with the champion earning $100,000.
+The 2026 PBA World Championship held qualifying and match play May 1–6 in Brooklyn Park, Minnesota.
+The live televised play-in round and stepladder finals were then held on June 13 in Allen Park, Michigan.
+The tournament had a $495,450 prize fund.
+The top 40 players cashed, with the champion earning $100,000.

-Second-seeded E. J. Tackett defeated top seed Jason Belmonte in the final match, 242–222, to successfully defend his 2024 PBA World Championship title, and gain a threepeat in this event.
-This was Tackett's 27th PBA Tour title, seventh major, and the fourth World Championship title in his career.
+A five-player stepladder format was used for the final round.
+Top-seeded E. J. Tackett defeated fifth seed Zach Wilkins in the final match, 188–181, to successfully defend his 2025 PBA World Championship title and gain an unprecedented four-peat in this event.
+This was Tackett's 28th PBA Tour title, eighth major, and the fifth World Championship title in his career.